stretchr/gorc/README.md

     go get github.com/stretchrcom/professor

 `go get` should install Professor to $GOPATH/bin.

 It may attempt to install to $GOBIN instead, however.
-If this happens, you can manually copy the `professor` file to $GOPATH/bin.
+If this happens, you can either build `professor` manually and copy the `professor` file to $GOPATH/bin, or call `sudo go get` to install to $GOBIN.

 Complete!
 You are now ready to use Professor!